 - Click GET and then INSTALL.
 (You'll need to enter your Apple ID password).

 - Click Open Preferences to enable Dashlane.
 The Extensions tab within Safari opens.

 - To enable it, select the checkbox for Dashlane.

 Note that only the checkbox for Dashlane should be selected.
 Please clear the checkboxes for all other instances of Dashlane, if applicable.

 Create your Dashlane account

-If you already have a Dashlane account, simply click on the 'Log in' button located at the top-right corner of the window.
-You may check this page for more information on signing in to your account from a new device or browser.
+- If you already have a Dashlane account, click the Log in button located at the top-right corner of the window.
+Learn more about logging in to your account from a new device or browser.

 Getting started with Dashlane

 If you followed the steps above, you should already be logged in to your Dashlane account via the Dashlane extension installed in your browser.
 If you are, the Dashlane icon in your browser toolbar should be green, as shown below.

 - Click the extension icon in your browser's toolbar.